Milan–Asso railway: Second part of twentieth century and today

-In the following years, the line was interested by many plans about the renewal of the materials and railway signalling by the railway Milanese society.

-In 1955 the ramification Seveso-Camnago was finally closed to the passengers transport.
-At the beginning an autobus substituted this kind of service 1936 until the end of the Second World War, when FNM decided to recover it.
-This short section kept its activation in order to transport goods.

-In 1999 started works in order to quadruple the section Milan Cadorna-Milan Bovisa, completed eight years later and inaugurated on September 9, 2007.
-Since December 2004 the railway includes two lines of the Milan suburban railway service, S2 and S4 and a new service of regional trains.
-On February 19, 2006, the section Seveso-Camnago was reopened to the passengers transport.
+In the following years, the line was included in many plans for the renewal of the track and railway signalling.
+In 1955, Seveso-Camnago spur was closed to passenger transport, with service provided by busses instead.
+In 1999, works to quadruple the section between Milan Cadorna and Milan Bovisa, completed eight years later.
+Since December 2004 the railway is used by two lines of the Milan suburban railway service, S2 and S4 and a new regional service.
+On February 19, 2006, the Seveso-Camnago section was reopened to the passengers transport.

-Because of the Protocollo di intesa per la definizione degli interventi a completamento e adeguamento del sistema di trasporto su ferro per l'area della Brianza some requalification works are provided on Milan-Asso in order to improve the security and the offer of the transport.
-Interventions are about the elimination of level crossings, the modernization of some stations on the line, the realization of the third rail between Milan Affori and Varedo and the double of the section between Seveso and Mariano Comense.
+Because of the Protocollo di intesa per la definizione degli interventi a completamento e adeguamento del sistema di trasporto su ferro per l'area della Brianza, some improvements were made between Milan and Asso, to improve security the offered service, such as the elimination of level crossings, modernization of some stations on the line, a third rail between Milan Affori and Varedo and the doubling of the section between Seveso and Mariano Comense.

-In 2011 the new station of Milan Affori was opened.
-It is situated further north than the previous structure and it is built in a position which allows an interchange with the Milan Metro Line 3.
+In 2011, the new station Milan Affori was opened.
+It is further north than the previous structure and built to allow interchanges with Milan Metro Line 3.

-Features

-Armament and kind of traction

-The line has a track gauge of ordinary type 1435 mm long.
-The electrical traction is 3000 Volt with direct current.
+Technical detail

+Right of way

-In the common section with Milano-Saronno railway, between Milan Cadorna and Milan Bovisa, the line has four rails.
-From Bovisa to Affori there are three rails, two of them are used by regional trains (which use a direct service) and one by suburban ones.
-The section Affori-Seveso has double rails.
-From Seveso to Canzo-Asso there's only one rail.
-The ramification from Seveso to Camnago has also one rail.
+The line standard gauge, electrified with 3000 Volt direct current.
+The common section with the Milano-Saronno railway, between Milan Cadorna and Milan Bovisa, is quadruple tracked.
+From Bovisa to Affori there are three tracks, two of them used by regional trains and one by suburban ones.
+The section Affori-Seveso is dual tracked.
+From Seveso to Canzo-Asso and the Seveso to Camnago spur are single tracks.

-Operation system
+Train control system

-The traffic on the section Seveso-Asso is ruled by the Dirigente Centrale Operativo (DCO) and its office is at Seveso railway station.
-Since August 22, 2008, the DCO also rules the section Bovisa-Seveso.
-However stations are attended by Rail Agents who check crossings and make ticket service.
+The traffic on the section Seveso-Asso is supervised by the Dirigente Centrale Operativo (DCO) at Seveso.
+Since August 22, 2008, the DCO also supervises the section Bovisa-Seveso.
+Stations are staffed attended by railway attendants, who secure crossings and sell tickets.